robotframework/robotframework-RFCP-syllabus/basics.md

 ### Learning objectives

-1. The Candidate shall understand difference between: BuiltIn, Standard and External Libraries (K2)
+1. The Candidate shall understand the difference between: BuiltIn, Standard and External Libraries (K2)
-2. The Candidate shall understand difference between importing libraries by name and by path (K2)
+2. The Candidate shall understand the difference between importing libraries by name and by path (K2)
-3. The Candidate can use Libdoc html documentation to identify a keyword for a specific purpose (K3)
+3. The Candidate can use the Libdoc html documentation to identify a keyword for a specific purpose (K3)
 4. The Candidate shall be able to import Libraries in robot code by name and by path (K4)
-5. The Candidate shall be able to search external Libraries (K4)
+5. The Candidate shall be able to search for external Libraries (K4)
 6. The Candidate shall be able to install external Libraries (K4)
 7. The Candidate shall understand the purpose of Libdoc (K4?)